macadmins/SupportCompanion/README.md

 ## AutoPkg
 A recipe for AutoPkg is available [here](https://github.com/autopkg/almenscorner-recipes/tree/main/SupportCompanion).

+## A note on icons
+When configuring icons for custom widgets or actions, the icon name should be a material icon name from https://pictogrammers.com/library/mdi/.
+For example apple-finder would be AppleFinder.

 ## Using the app

 When the app is started, a menu bar icon will appear.
 Clicking the icon will show available actions to take like